JuliaVlasov/VectorSpin.jl/docs/src/index.md

 - ``{\mathbf A} = (A_x, {\mathbf A}_\perp) = (0, A_y, A_z)``,
 - ``{\mathbf B} =\nabla\times{\mathbf  A} = (0,- \partial_xA_z,  \partial_xA_y)``.

-The scalar spin Vlasov--Maxwell  system is:
+The scalar spin Vlasov-Maxwell  system is:

 ```math
 \left\{